syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 The background color of the progress view can be changed as per the requirement.
 The default background color of the progress view is "White".

-Refer the below code example to set the [SfPullToRefresh.ProgressBackgroundColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressBackgroundColor.html) property.
+Refer to the following code example to set the [SfPullToRefresh.ProgressBackgroundColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressBackgroundColor.html) property:

 {% highlight c# %}